We are always looking for volunteers in these main areas:

 Sound daunting?
 It’s not as bad as it reads.
 The age of our controllers ranges from early 20s through to early 80’s.
 Full training is provided before you go on a duty, and support is always available from our experienced management team.

 The role of Fundraiser is invaluable.
-We are a registered Charity and our source of income to run the service we provide comes donations or fund raising events.
-These events range from shows, like The Biker Bash at Coast Rider Café, Blackpool, Black Tie Dinner for corporate sponsors at Clitheroe, and even the Preston Guild celebration.
+We are a registered Charity and our source of income to run the service we provide comes from donations or fundraising events.
+These events range from shows, like The Grand opening of Ghost Bikes in Preston, Black Tie Dinner Dances for corporate sponsors, and even the Preston Guild celebration.
 We also collect outside supermarkets where we get to meet loads of interesting people.
 Your ideas would always be welcome.

-Our Fleet manager, Andy, organised and ran a “Scrabble Run” aroundbike dealers and bike mechanics, it was a great success.
+Our Fleet manager, Simon, recently organised an event with the Freemasons and subsequently they bought us new bikes.
+One of our Trustees, Andy, organised and ran a “Scrabble Run” around bike dealers and bike mechanics, it was a great success.

-Any support you can offer either on a one off event or by joining the team, will help us to be able to continue to offer our important service.
+Any support you can offer either on a one-off event or by joining the team, will help us to be able to continue to offer our important and very needy service to the NHS.